-Issuing CAs and RAs shall prepare methods for Subscribers, Relying Parties, Application Software Suppliers, and other third parties to submit Certificate Revocation request.
+Issuing CAs and RAs shall prepare methods for Subscribers, Relying Parties, Application Software Suppliers, and other third parties to submit a Certificate Problem Report.
 Issuing CAs and RAs may or may not revoke in response to this request.
 See section 4.9.5 for detail of actions required for Issuing CAs and RAs for making this decision.